chriskonnertz/BinPacking/README.md

 # BinPacking

-Examples of algorithms that solve the bin packing problem.
+Well documented examples of algorithms that solve the bin packing problem.
 Implemented in Kotlin.
 A demo is included (`Demo.kt`).

 "In the bin packing problem, objects of different volumes must be packed into a finite number of bins or containers